 With the right preparation and listening tool, using social media for customer service can take your digital community to the next level.

-Be ready to use your social platforms to support customers by including the six key elements provided here.
+Be ready to use your social media platforms to support customers by including the six key elements provided here.

 - Reply as quickly as possible on social media

 - Know which social media posts to resolve in public or private

 - Respond to all social media feedback, questions and comments